-On that last score — it’s easily found out — consider the anecdote about a local Realtor who felt the need to “embellish” the turnout at a Tuesday broker open (Note: at least in the Twin Cities, the custom is for Realtors to tour the new inventory each Tuesday from 11 a.m. to 1 p.m.).
+On that last score ” it’s easily found out ” I heard a good anecdote recently about a Realtor who felt the need to “embellish” the turnout at a Tuesday broker open.
+If you didn’t know, at least in the Twin Cities, the custom is for Realtors to tour the new inventory each Tuesday from 11 a.m. to 1 p.m.

 What happened next?